 A: Yes.
 Anonymous reports may be filed by a survivor/victim, a first-hand witness, or an elected leader in the Federation who feels it is important that the incident be documented.
 The complaint should include details about the subject (person who performed the misconduct or behavior), the victim (the person who was harmed) if they have consented to their name being disclosed, and the behavior that is in conflict with the NFB Code of Conduct or illustrates misconduct.
 If the survivor/victim does not want to be named, then investigators may not be able to effectively resolve the complaint given existing information.
 Regardless, it will be investigated as much as possible based on the information provided.

-A: Currently the Federation’s talent development coordinator, Janice Glenn Kershaw, receives complaints and tracks them for the organization.
+A: When reports are filed the information is logged for tracking by a Federation staff member who helps collect all information and track the report through the process.
 At the same time, the complaint is received by an outside investigator, Tonya Baña, and outside legal counsel, Sharon Krevor-Weisbaum, who review the complaint and determine the next steps in the investigation.

 A: All complaints are initially reviewed by the external investigator and outside counsel to determine whether the complaint falls within the jurisdiction of the external investigator.
 If the complaint falls within her jurisdiction, she notifies the complainant that she will be conducting the investigation.
 Ideally this happens within seventy-two hours.
 If the complaint is not within her jurisdiction, it is sent back to NFB’s general counsel, and the President appoints a committee to work on the complaint.
 In these cases, the filer of the complaint will hear from the Office of the President about next steps.